ymxlzgy/commonscenes/README.md

 `--large` : default is `False`, `True` means more concrete categories.

 We provide three examples here: [Graph-to-3D (DeepSDF version)](./scripts/train_Graph-to-3D.sh), [Graph-to-Box](./scripts/train_Graph-to-Box.sh), [CommonScenes](./scripts/train_CommonScenes.sh).
+The recommanded GPU is a single A100 for CommonScenes, though 3090 can also train the network with a lower batch size on the shape branch.
 ## Evaluation

 To evaluate the models run: